Jack Monroe (character): Fictional character biography

-Nomad later teams up with the Punisher and Daredevil against a coalition of criminal organizations.
-During the Infinity Crusade, Nomad is shown among dozens of superheroes who travel into outer space.
-Nomad doesn't have much involvement in the events, however, and he and Forge are literally seen hanging around during much of the action.
-Nomad does confront an evil clone of Gambit who had gotten lost on the way to the battles.
-Around this time, Nomad is one of the heroes recruited by Doctor Strange to battle the demonic threat of Lilin, a powerful ancient queen.

-During his time on the road, Nomad confronts the Hate-Monger, Man-Thing and even the mother of Bucky herself, who had been brainwashed into a trained assassin sent to kill him.
-The assassination training is done by the 'Favor Broker', an adversary who plagues Nomad throughout much of his series.

-Nomad is eventually believed dead after a confrontation with his old hometown's Nazi militia (Monroe's father had been a Nazi sympathizer during World War II) but it was revealed that he was in fact placed in suspended animation.
-An innocent bystander's body was used to replace his.

-Some time later, Henry Gyrich revives Monroe and infuses his body with nanites that placed him under command, and turned Monroe into a new version of the Scourge of the Underworld.
-Though Monroe was conscious and aware of his actions, he could neither resist Gyrich's orders nor reveal his true identity or details of his servitude to anyone.
-As Scourge, he battled the Thunderbolts who eventually freed him from Gyrich's control.
+Nomad is eventually believed dead after a confrontation with his hometown's Nazi militia.
+(Monroe's father had been a Nazi sympathizer during World War II.)
+However, it was revealed that he was in fact placed in suspended animation.
+A bystander's body was used to replace his.
+Some time later, Henry Peter Gyrich revives Monroe and infuses his body with nanites that place Monroe under command, making Monroe a new version of the Scourge of the Underworld.
+Though Monroe was conscious and aware of his actions, he can neither resist Gyrich's orders nor reveal his true identity or details of his servitude to anyone.
+As Scourge, he battles the Thunderbolts, who eventually free him from Gyrich's control.

-After returning to his original Nomad costume and identity, Monroe began to relapse into some psychotic episodes and symptoms.
+After returning to his original Nomad costume and identity, Monroe relapses into psychotic episodes and symptoms.
 At this time, Monroe had checked in on his former ward he called Bucky who had since been adopted.
-Jack is shot dead by a mysterious assailant as he leaves a bar.
-The cyborg assassin Winter Soldier is ultimately revealed to be Monroe's assassin.
+Jack is shot dead by an unknown assailant, who is later revealed to be the Winter Soldier, as he leaves a bar.